ArduPilot/node-mavlink/README.md

 The rest is exactly the same.
 The TCP connection also is a stream so piping the data through the `MavLinkPacketSplitter` and `MavLinkPacketParser` works as expected.

+### A short note to my future self and others about baudrates

+The default serial port speed for telemetry in Ardupilot is 57600 bauds.
+This means that in the user interface of the esp-link (accessible via a web page under the same IP address) you need to make sure the speed is properly set on the _µC Console_ tab.
+Just select the proper baudrate from the dropdown at the top of the page and you'll be all set.
+No reboot of the module required!

 ## Closing thoughts

 The original generated sources lack one very important aspect of a reusable library: documentation.
 Also, most of the time the names are more C-like than JavaScript-like.